Peru: Leftist Pedro Castillo leads presidential race, exit poll says | DW | 11.04.2021

-Left-wing candidate Pedro Castillo is leading in Peru's presidential race, an exit poll says.
-Peruvians have been urged to come out and vote for the country's next president despite rising COVID-19 deaths.
+Peruvians have been urged by the government to come out and vote for the country's next president despite rising COVID-19 deaths.

-Leftist candidate Pedro Castillo is leading Peru's presidential race at 16.1% support, according to an Ipsos exit poll released Sunday evening, with right-wing candidate Keiko Fujimori and liberal economist Hernando de Soto both tied in second place at 11.9% support.
+Leftist candidate Pedro Castillo is leading Peru's presidential race at 16.1% support, according to an Ipsos exit poll of 30,000 voters released Sunday evening, with right-wing candidate Keiko Fujimori and liberal economist Hernando de Soto both tied in second place at 11.9% support.

-The exit poll come as voters in Peru were electing their fifth president in three years on Sunday, as polling stations opened across the country.
+The exit poll comes as voters in Peru were electing their fifth president in three years, as polling stations opened across the country.
 About 25 million people were called on to vote in the Andean state, where voting is mandatory.

 Elderly people were asked to arrive early to the polling stations and avoid crowds, as Peru faces one the deadliest weeks of the coronavirus pandemic thus far.